ipozdnyakov/hcal_rmt_2.0/README.txt

 	- return name of histogram of interest by  the  number of subdetector

-4. USE OF THE PROJECT
+4. USE OF THE ANALYZER

-4.1 USER MANUAL FOR PRODUCER

-4.2 USER MANUAL FOR ANALYZER

 	One can use this project as follows: